Is WordPress not sending the password reset email from your website?

 Why Am I Not Receiving Password Reset Emails?

-You aren’t receiving password reset emails for 2 reasons: either they’re being filed as spam, or your web host isn’t set up to send emails.
+You aren’t receiving reset password emails for 2 reasons: either they’re being filed in the spam folder, or your web host isn’t set up to send emails.

 WordPress, by default, uses the